weirdion/AssumeRole/README.md

 # AssumeRole.sh

-Provides CLI tooling for easy sts:AssumeRole management
+A pure bash CLI tool for easy sts:AssumeRole management.

+Its only dependencies are `aws, jq, tail`

 # Usage